brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

     cmake ..
     make
     sudo apt remove tint2
-    sudo checkinstall
+    sudo make install
+    # or sudo checkinstall # if you know what you are doing

-## Expected functionality/behaviour
+# Expected functionality/behaviour

-### tint2
+## printVolCont in tint2
-*~/bin/printVolCont* is something that can be used to control ALSA master volume, alternatively volumeicon-alsa.
+*~/bin/printVolCont* is something that can be used to control ALSA master volume, alternative would be volumeicon-alsa.

-### wbar
-Things are launched via intermediate script (launchee), so that can be only one (override with launching from openbox menu, say if you need multiple urxvt's).

-### firefox addons
+## Install firefox addons

     cd ~/tmp || exit
     # wget and install uBlock and Scrollbar anywhere